 Have you known the specifics of the best tennis racquet for flat hitters?
 You should be aware that no company has ever claimed the best racquet for flat hitters.
-Only for players who value power and control.
-If the majority of us are skilled at hitting flat shots and have strong topspin, we can still get better.
+The majorities of us are skilled at hitting flat shots and have strong topspin that is still getting better.

 You must first develop your game if you want to get better at flat-hitting.
 Then you will only strike that racquet in one place.
 Nadal’s flat hits are absurd if you look at his shots, just like in the Nadal case.